Nuhayd12/Project1/README.md

 python predict_translation.py
 ```

-**Provide an English sentence as input when prompted, and the model will output the German translation.**
+**Provide an English sentence as input when prompted, and the model will output the Spanish translation.**

 # Contributing